-When requesting a quote to insure a vehicle you will be asked by insurance providers for the vehicle’s registration and details of the vehicle.
-Until you build up your driving experience and no claims insurance it would make sense to choose a car with less performance and with lots of safety features to help reduce your premium.
+When requesting a quote to insure a vehicle, insurance providers will ask you for your vehicle’s registration and details of the car.
+Until you build up your driving experience and have some no claims insurance, choosing a car with less performance and lots of safety features will help reduce your premium.

-This is because it’s less likely for the car to be involved in an accident if its performance is restricted and it’s likely to be deemed less of a risk for theft as it’s less desirable to thieves.
+It is less likely for the car to be involved in an accident if its performance is restricted, and it will be deemed less of a risk for theft as it’s less desirable to thieves.

-To help you find cars which are suitable for young or new drivers we have compiled a Top 10 Cars for New Drivers guide.
+To help you find cars suitable for young or new drivers, we have compiled a Top 10 Cars for New Drivers guide.

 You can use the following "Find my car insurance group" tool from Thatcham Research to find out which insurance group a vehicle is assigned to.

-Some of the vehicles with low insurance groups include the following.
-For a review of each of these vehicles visit here.
+Some of the vehicles with low insurance groups include the following:

 |Kia Rio 1 DPi 1.2||4E|